radh3110/EpiDemoSim-Project/README.md

 7) ``measures.py`` : This file states the measures that help in reduction of susceptibilities when dealing with epidemics.

+8) ``data.xlsx`` : The data that we have considered for running the simulation.
+This data has some static agent properties so that they remain same across simulations.

 The ``input.txt`` file takes the input from user.
 The ``Explanation for Input File`` describes what should be the input and what it means.
 Kindly go through the same.
 The code can be modified as to meet your requirements.